|Part of Project:||Designing Landscape|

-Landscape Development of Administration block, New GNA wardroom Mess & Single Officer's Accommodation at INS Gomantak at Vasco-Da-Gama, Goa
+Landscape Development of the Administration block, New GNA wardroom Mess & Single Officer's Accommodation at INS Gomantak, Vasco-Da-Gama, Goa.

-INS Gomantak, is located in Vasco-da-Gama city on the narrow western tip of the Marmagoa Peninsula, overlooking the mouth of the Zuari River & Arabian Sea.
-INS Gomantak & the headquarters of the Indian Navy is located on the hill overlooking St Andrew's Church, Zuari River & the Arabian Sea.
-The site is on the cliff overlooking the Arabian Sea.
+INS Gomantak is located in Vasco-da-Gama city on the narrow western tip of the Marmagoa Peninsula.
+INS Gomantak, the headquarters of the Indian Navy is located on the hill overlooking St. Andrew's Church, the Zuari River & the Arabian Sea.
 The site has dense trees on the sea face.
-The site has three new buildings i.e Administration office block, New GNA Wardroom Mess & Single Officer's Accommodation.
+There are three new buildings i.e. the Administration office block, the new GNA Wardroom Mess & the Single Officer's Accommodation.

-The landscape design aim was to have a functional landscape conforming to all the recreational needs of the Naval Area as well as to improvise the working conditions and enhances natural beauty of the site, thereby leading to healthy living.
+The Landscape Design aim was to have a functional landscape conforming to all the recreational needs of the Naval Area as well as to improve the working conditions and enhance the natural beauty of the site, thereby leading to healthy living.
 The Client also demanded that the Landscape should be easy to maintain & economical at the same time.
-Landscape has attempted to amalgamate the adjoining spaces of all three.
+The Landscape has attempted to amalgamate the adjoining spaces of all three.
 It also acts as the transition from the built mass to the natural surroundings.

 The following design issues have been addressed while planning the Landscape:

-1. Create a sense of arrival, by giving a sense of direction and complement the architectural form of the built mass.
-The maintained gardens for visual appeal create a foreground for the built mass.
+1. Create a sense of arrival, by giving a sense of direction that complements the architectural form of the built mass.
+Maintained gardens for visual appeal create a foreground for the built mass.

-A gushing Water features adds to the ambience of garden in front of the Administration office building.
-The water features enhances the front entrance appearance and provide a peaceful and relaxing sound as well.
-The entrance space in front of the administration office block depicts the essence of Indian Naval Flag.
+A gushing Water Feature adds to the ambience of garden in front of the Administration Office building.
+The water feature enhances the front entrance appearance and provides a peaceful and relaxing sound.
+The entrance space in front of the Administration Office Block depicts the essence of the Indian Naval Flag.
 The anchor on the mound signifies the identity of the place.
-Pebble beach pavers (Grass Pavers) are ideal for vehicular traffic & are also eco-friendly since they promote ground water percolation in addition to improvising the quality of space.
+Pebble beach pavers (Grass Pavers) are ideal for vehicular traffic & are also eco-friendly since they promote groundwater percolation in addition to improving the quality of space.

-1. Natural looking amphitheatre that integrates with the landscape was designed.
+1. Natural-looking amphitheatre that integrates with the landscape was designed.
 As the site is facing the sea, Wind Factor is one of the merits.
-Wind turbines are proposed to suffice energy requirement to some extent.
-All storm water are channelized through swales into the natural looking Rain water harvesting reservoir.
+Wind turbines are proposed to suffice energy requirements to some extent.
+All storm water is channelized through swales into the Rainwater Harvesting Reservoir.

-2. Outdoor lighting dramatically highlights garden features as well as facilitates night-time entertaining.
+2. Outdoor lighting dramatically highlights garden features, as well as facilitates night-time entertainment.
 Lighting transforms the landscape into a soft ambience of understated elegance during the evening hours.
-It is proposed to use bollard lighting for high pedestrian movement area, focal lighting for plants & sculptures and security lighting along the compound wall.
+It is proposed to use bollard lighting for the high pedestrian movement area, focal lighting for plants & sculptures, and security lighting along the compound wall.
 Lights are used to enhance the beauty of the landscape while also providing safety and security.

-3. Flooring -materials such as pebbles, wood and stones provides a rich ground texture.
-Winding pathway add elegance with curves in a natural looking landscape.
-The material used for hardscape within the landscape reflects an overall theme of the landscape and complements the style of architecture.
-Natural paving materials locally available are used.
+3. Flooring materials such as pebbles, wood and stones provides a rich ground texture.
+Winding pathways add elegance with curves in the natural landscape.
+The material used for hardscape within the landscape reflect an overall theme of the landscape and complement the style of architecture.
+Natural paving materials which are locally available are used.

-Planting is designed to be lush and completely free form.
-Mass planting of ever-changing seasonal flowering trees and shrubs complements each other.
-Colours and fragrance used to generate excitement or tranquility.
+The Planting is designed to be lush and completely free-form.
+Mass planting of ever-changing seasonal flowering trees and shrubs complement each other.
+Colours and fragrance are used to generate excitement and tranquility.
 Creating forests, meadows and orchards showcases various forms of cultivation.